Best Graphic Design Tools for Entrepreneurs in 2026: Honest Reviews from Someone Who's Been There

 2. What type of content do you mostly create?

-• Social media and marketing → Canva, Snappa, or Fotor
+• Social media + marketing graphics → Canva, Snappa, or Fotor

 • Product mockups → Placeit

-• Professional brand and print work → Affinity Designer or Adobe CC
+• Professional print and brand work → Affinity Designer or Adobe CC

-• Under $10 → Snappa Pro, Affinity (spread over time), or Canva Free
+• Under $10 → Snappa Pro, Affinity (amortized), or Canva Free

 • $10–$20 → Canva Pro, Placeit Unlimited, Fotor Pro